Naveen-567/Naveen-567/README.md

 ### 🧐 About Me (The "TL;DR")

-I am a **PhD Candidate** at the **Indian Institute of Technology, Delhi**, where I spend most of my time convincing computers to understand biology.
+I am a **PhD Candidate** at the **Indian Institute of Technology, Delhi**, where I spend most of my time convincing computers to understand biomanufacturing systems.

 🧪 **My Day Job:** I build **Digital Twins** and develop **Cyber-Physical Systems** for bioprocessing.
 🤖 **My Hobby:** Training **Q-learning agents** and building **LLMs** for experimental retrieval.